 Butter a 9x13 casserole dish (or any dish approximately that size, in any shape), and transfer the stuffing to the casserole.
 Cover with aluminum foil, and bake for 30 minutes.
 Then, uncover the dish, and bake for an additional 15-20 minutes, until the top is lightly crispy.

-More ways to use cornmeal in your pantry:
+More ways to use cornmeal:

-Roasted red pepper, basil and parmesan johnnycakes
+Roasted red pepper, basil and parmesan johnnycakes, from The Perfect Pantry

 Brown butter rosemary orange cornbread, from Joy the Baker